MinBZK/amt/docs/architecture/architecture.md

 This document contains architectural decisions related to the Algorithm Managment Toolkit.

+## System Context
+The Algorithm Management Toolkit is an application that users can use to complete requirements that are specified by the algoritmekader.
+The diagram below sketches the broader system context of this Algorithm Management Toolkit.

+### Example
+Suppose a data science team is working on an ML-algorithm.
+A team member visits the Algoritmekader website and sees that among other things an IAMA is a required to be performed.
+The user selects the IAMA task from the Algoritmekader and is forwarded to the Algoritme Management Toolkit.
+Here the user can login and import the IAMA task.
+The Algorithm Management Toolkit imports the instructions on how to execute an IAMA and how to store the results from the Instrument Register.
+Now the user can perform the IAMA from within the Algorithm Management Toolkit.
+Relevant stakeholders can also login to the project page of the Algorithm Management Toolkit to answer questions from the IAMA.
+Relevant discussions can be captured within the toolkit as well.
+Upon completion the IAMA results are written to an Assessment Card within a System Card to a user specified location, usually a remote repository where the source code of the algorithm resides.

 ```mermaid
 C4Context
     title System Context diagram for Algorithm Management Toolkit